If you’ve been driving around and your tire feels a little different than usual, there’s a good chance that you have a bubble in tire.

 This can cause the tread to wear down unevenly, which can create a weak spot in the sidewall.
 Eventually, this weak spot will give way and a bubble will form.

-Hitting a pothole or other object in the road can cause a bubble to form in your tire.
+Hitting a curb or pothole or other objects in the road can cause a bubble to form in your tire.

 The impact of the pothole can compress the air in the tire, causing the sidewall to bulge out.
 This can create a weakness in the tire that could lead to a blowout.